-Here is everything you need to know about Focus, including what it is, how it works and when you will be able to use it.
+Here is everything you need to know about Focus, including what it is and how it works.

 What is Apple's Focus feature on iPhone, iPad, Watch and Mac?